Analysis: BHP’s Mt. Arthur bind illustrates mining’s coal dilemma

-As BHP Group (BHP.AX) looks at options to spin off or sell its thermal coal assets, the miner is facing pressure from climate conscious investors who want divergent paths and that's even before getting to the tough task of finding a buyer.
+MELBOURNE (Reuters) - As BHP Group looks at options to spin off or sell its thermal coal assets, the miner is facing pressure from climate conscious investors who want divergent paths and that’s even before getting to the tough task of finding a buyer.

 The world’s largest miner has been in talks with stakeholders on its plans to divest the Mt.
-Arthur thermal coal mine, its stake in a steel-making coal project with Japan's Mitsui (8031.T) and a stake in a thermal coal mine in Colombia.
+Arthur thermal coalmine, its stake in a steel-making coal project with Japan’s Mitsui and a stake in a thermal coal mine in Colombia.

 How BHP, which faces about $1 billion in clean up costs at Mt.
-Arthur alone, divests could be a template for other miners, including Glencore Plc (GLEN.L) and Anglo American (AAL.L) who are also mulling ways to offload coal assets.
+Arthur alone, divests could be a template for other miners,including Glencore Plc and Anglo American whoare also mulling ways to offload coal assets.

 BHP’s exit from thermal coal would satisfy investment criteria laid down by Norway’s government pension fund, which owns about 5.58% of BHP’s London-listed arm.